Aug. 28 - Dec. 23, 2014

 With streaming video on ERes required library videos are available anytime on the web, day or night.
 You can pause, fast forward, and rewind, watching the recording at your own pace.

-Note: ERes works best in Internet Explorer or Google Chrome.
+Note: ERes works best in Firefox or Google Chrome.

 What You Need: